Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Eagles stats and trends

-- This season, the Eagles are winless against the spread when entering a game as an underdog of 4 points or more.
+- So far this season Philadelphia has one win against the spread.

+- The Eagles have been underdogs by 4 points or more one time this year and have not covered the spread once.

-- Philadelphia's games this season have gone over the total in two out of four opportunities (50%).
+- Philadelphia's games this season have hit the over on two of four set point totals (50%).

-- The Eagles rack up 23.5 points per game, seven more than the Panthers surrender (16.5).
+- This year the Eagles put up seven more points per game (23.5) than the Panthers give up (16.5).

-- When Philadelphia records more than 16.5 points, it is 1-2 against the spread and 1-2 overall.
+- When Philadelphia scores more than 16.5 points, it is 1-2 against the spread and 1-2 overall.

-- When Philadelphia churns out more than 251.5 yards, the team is 1-3 against the spread and 1-3 overall.
+- Philadelphia is 1-3 against the spread and 1-3 overall when the team amasses more than 251.5 yards.

-- This year the Eagles have two turnovers, one fewer than the Panthers have takeaways (3).
+- The Eagles have turned the ball over two times, one fewer times than the Panthers have forced turnovers (3).

 Home and road insights

-- At home, as 4-point favorites or greater, the Panthers are unbeaten ATS (1-0).
+- At home, the Panthers are unbeaten ATS (1-0) as 4-point favorites or greater.

 Powered by Data Skrive.